slimtoolkit/slim/README.md

 - `--target` - Target container image (name or ID)
 - `--pull` - Try pulling target if it's not available locally (default: false).
+- `--docker-config-path` - Set the docker config path used to fetch credentials.
+Must be used with the `--pull` flag.
 - `--registry-username` - Set the username to be used for an image pull on a private registry.
 Must be used with the `--pull` flag.
 - `--registry-password` - Set the password to be used for an image pull on a private registry.
 Must be used with the `--pull` flag.
 - `--show-plogs` - Show image pull logs (default: false).